-Primary insomnia is the opposite of secondary insomnia, and means that your trouble sleeping is not directly related to some other underlying issue.
-While these terms are convenient and in many cases clear cut, it’s also easy to see that the line can become blurred.
-For example, in the case where both insomnia and depression are present, the question becomes, “Which comes first?”
+- Primary insomnia definition is the opposite of secondary insomnia and means that your trouble sleeping is not directly related to another underlying issue.
+While these terms are convenient and, in many cases, clear-cut, it’s also easy to see that the line can become blurred.
+For instance, when both insomnia and depression are present, the question becomes, “Which comes first?”

-Secondary insomnia means that you have insomnia as a direct result or symptom of something else, such as a health condition, medication, pain, substance abuse, etc. For example, depression can be an underlying cause for insomnia.
+- Secondary insomnia means that you have insomnia as a direct result or symptom of something else, such as a health condition, medication, pain, substance abuse, etc. For example, depression can be an underlying cause of insomnia.

-In the past, sleeping problems were sometimes labeled as comorbid insomnia or secondary insomnia.
-This meant that insomnia was believed to arise as a result of another condition such as anxiety, depression, sleep apnea, gastroesophageal reflux disease (GERD), or physical pain.
+In the past, sleeping problems were sometimes labeled as comorbid or secondary insomnia.
+This meant that insomnia was believed to arise due to other conditions such as anxiety, depression, sleep apnea, gastroesophageal reflux disease (GERD), or physical pain.

-Contemporary research has generated a deeper understanding of insomnia that recognizes that sleeping problems often have a bidirectional relationship with other health issues.
-For example, while anxiety may contribute to insomnia, insomnia may trigger or exacerbate anxiety as well.
-Furthermore, insomnia triggered by another condition does not always go away even after that underlying issue is resolved.
+Contemporary research has generated a deeper understanding of insomnia, recognizing that sleeping problems often have a bidirectional relationship with other health issues.
+For instance, while anxiety may contribute to insomnia, insomnia may trigger or exacerbate anxiety as well.
+Furthermore, insomnia triggered by another condition does not always go away even after that issue is resolved.

 Because of the complexity of these relationships, it becomes difficult to classify insomnia as strictly comorbid or secondary.
 Similarly, multiple contributing factors make identifying a single cause of insomnia challenging for many patients.
-For these reasons, insomnia classification systems used in sleep medicine have moved away from this terminology and toward a broader understanding of insomnia.
+For these reasons, insomnia classification systems used in sleep medicine have moved away from this terminology of primary insomnia vs secondary insomnia and toward a broader understanding of insomnia.